 Robert Griffin is the research director of the Democracy Fund Voter Study Group.

 Lynn Vavreck is the Marvin Hoffenberg Professor of American Politics and Public Policy at UCLA.
 Chris Tausanovitch is an associate professor of political science and vice chair of the UCLA Political Science department.
-Tyler Reny, Alex Rossell Hayes, and Aaron Rudkin are UCLA researchers.
+Derek Holliday, Tyler Reny, Alex Rossell Hayes, and Aaron Rudkin are UCLA researchers.
 Views expressed here are their own and do not necessarily reflect those of the collective Voter Study Group.

 Subscribe to our mailing list for updates on new reports, survey data releases, and other upcoming events.